Will Artificial Intelligence in Social Media Marketing Replace B2B Marketers?

 3. Influencer Marketing

 Influencer marketing is more like the next step to word-of-mouth buying.
 When you have a key leader or a public figure spreading out your brand’s message to a larger mass, your outreach automatically expands and your brand comes directly under the spotlight.
-Influencer marketing, for all the obvious reasons, works simultaneously with social media marketing and content marketing.
+Influencer marketing, for all the obvious reasons, works simultaneously with social media marketing plan and content marketing.
 Every influencer or leader has a social credibility that can work in your brand’s favor.
 Then comes the content element – when these influencers who have the power to bend your target consumers’ buying decisions, they start creating content for themselves; a content that promotes and aligns with their personalities and also with the brand.

 Marketing methodologies have evolved.
 Brands place more importance on building a positive online and social presence.
 As a result, most brands have learned to be conscious of any influencers or outside personalities associated with their company.